 Landslip incident

-NSW Police, NSW Fire & Rescue and NSW SES have responded to a landslip incident that occurred in the early morning of 23 May 2025 at 126 Russell Road, New Lambton.
+NSW Police, NSW Fire & Rescue and NSW SES responded to a landslip incident that occurred in the early morning of 23 May 2025 at 126 Russell Road, New Lambton.

-Last update - 13 June 2025, 3.40pm
+Last update - 3 July 2025, 3.15pm

 The incident